-For our recent SIAMs inspection (March 2015) please click here
+For our most recent SIAMs inspection (Dec 2021) please click here

-The original school was built in 1879 and consisted of one school room.
+The original school was built in 1879 by the CHurch Of England on land from Netherby Hall and consisted of one school room.
 This situation existed until the 1960's, when a second classroom was built, and then, in the 1970's, a third classroom and a kitchen were added.
-The old schoolroom is now known as "the top end", and is used for assemblies, music, sewing, group teaching and Library study periods.
-It is our main resources area.
+The old schoolroom is now known as "our library classroom", and is used by Class 2 and also hosts our full fiction and non-fiction library.

-We organised an Early Years INSET training day in our hall for our staff team and 41 teachers from our schools across Cumbria.
+We also have space to accomodte training and other events, like local first aid training and other professional training days, such as an Early Years INSET training day that we organised in our hall for our staff team and 41 teachers from our schools across Cumbria.

 In 2015, thanks to a Lottery Grant, we unveiled our new school garden, which included: